-The final cost figure is usually available near to your actual closing.
+The final cost figure is usually available from your lender near to your actual closing.
 Although a reasonably close estimate may be determined prior to the date of closing, several of the items included in the final total are subject to last minute adjustments, including proration of taxes.
 This is the result of many factors over which the Title Company has little or no control.
+If you are not securing a loan and are using cash, your final cost figure is usually available from Stewart Title near to your actual closing.

 Texas law requires "good funds" at closing.
-This is defined as a cashier's check, certified check, teller check or wire transfer made payable to the Title Company.
+This is defined as a cashier's check, certified check, teller check, or wire transfer made payable to the Title Company.
 If you have any questions regarding "good funds", call the Title Company prior to closing and they will assist you in satisfying this requirement.
 In your planning, be sure to allow time to arrange for and obtain these funds.
 Your lender must include a check with the closing documents or must wire funds in the amount of their remaining balance to the Title Company.
 The Title Company must confirm this exchange of funds before the home can close.
 When and only when, funding is complete will Landon Homes authorize the release of the keys to your new home.